n-fuse/gentoo-stuff/README.md

 - Rolling Release
 - Bleeding Edge Software
 - Good Wiki
-- Suits for Client and Server and Embedded Devicesp
+- Suits for Client and Server and Embedded Devices

 Freedom of Choice